Pdelam/Delamotte-et-al.-2024/README.md

 # Delamotte-et-al.-2024
-Metabolic-based Polyclonality in a Drosophila Intestinal Tumor Model
+Strong Metabolic Heterogeneity and Polyclonality in a Colorectal Tumor Model

 #Single-cell RNAseq data#